infexious-dev/FluentUIEditableDetailsList/README.md

 >- Add/Edit panels styles updated.
 >- Add/Edit panels now have a "Cancel" button.
 >- Add/Edit panels now "block" user interaction (i.e. no "light" dismiss).
 This means the user can no longer accidentally click away from the panel to close it and potentially lose data.
->- Top-level spans that are rendered in the grid (when not editing) now have a CSS class of "span-value" for easier targetting.
+>- Top-level cell values that are rendered in the grid (when not editing) now have a CSS class of "cell-value" for easier targetting and are now Tooltips which guide the user on the editing experience.
+>- Streamlined the editing experience by allowing single/double-click to initiate and close editing inputs on the grid.
+This fixes generic TextFields from requiring the "Enter" key to be pressed to finish editing.
+>- Empty cells can now be edited.

 ### Experimental